eizedev/AirConnect-Synology/README.md

 ## Build

-The build steps are done using Github Actions CI/CD.
+The build steps are done using GitHub Actions CI/CD.
 So it will be build automatically.
 In case you want to build it locally, you can also use the following steps.

 You need to install the following packages on your distribution: